Blog Product

 Once we automatically identify users, the goal is for growth teams to use their creativity and business acumen to engage them effectively.

 Our Recency, Frequency, and Monetary analysis (RFM) tool makes this a reality.
-RFM is an automated segmentation tool that identifies distinct segments based on how recently and frequently they interact with your brand.
+RFM analysis is an automated segmentation tool that identifies distinct segments based on how recently and frequently they interact with your brand.

 RFM CleverTap